Creating/Editing an Article Help

 - Tags (on the right.)
 Assigns Tags to the article.

 - Status (on the right.)
 Determines whether or not this item is published, archived or trashed.
 Published and Unpublished control whether or not the article is visible to website users.
 If it is set to Unpublished, users can not see the article, however, anyone authorized to update the article will still see it.
 You can leave this field set to Unpublished if you are still working on the article and are not ready for others to see it.
 If you are using a Development Subcategory, website users will not be able to see the article even if it is Published.
 Archived is used when you don't want use the article now but plan on using it in the future.
 Archived articles will not appear on the front-end (even to you.)
 Trashed is where articles go when you are finished with them and Trash them.
 While the trash is periodically emptied, you may recover an article you just deleted by mistake from the trash, but don't assume you will be able to recover the article at a later date.
 You can recover Trashed and Archived articles by opening the article and changing the Select Status filter at the top of the Article Editor from either Archived or Trashed to Published or Unpublished.
-[See Quick Tips for information on checking your article's status.]

 - Featured (on the right.)
-Select Yes or No in the drop down list to indicate whether or not an Article should appear on the Front Page.
+Select Yes or No in the drop down list to indicate whether or not an Article should appear on the Home Page.
 You should not set this to 'Yes' unless you have been authorized to do so.

-Your default editor is displayed when the Content tab is selected.
+The default editor is displayed when the Content tab is selected.

 - JCE — a WYSIWYG editor (system default)